kobuki-base/kobuki_documentation/doc/software.rst

 * Build Dependencies: ament, colcon, vcstool, CMake
 * Code Dependencies: Eigen, Sophus, ECL

-Other options may work, but your mileage will vary.
+Other platforms may work, but your mileage will vary.
 Windows has been supported in the past, so if you're willing to do a bit of work, you might find success.

 Preparation